PGarg111/StoryHeaven_Edited/README.md

-# StoryHeave_Midnight
+# StoryHeave_EditedVersion

 A copy of my project submitted for Athena Award.
-Plan to make it better for Midnight.
+Adding on to it and making it better.